American Factory: Reception

+Critical response

-David Edelstein of New York Magazine wrote: "It's a great, expansive, deeply humanist work, angry but empathetic to its core.
+Manohla Dargis of The New York Times stated: "American Factory is political without being self-servingly didactic or strident, connecting the sociopolitical dots intelligently, sometimes with the help of a stirring score from Chad Cannon that evokes Aaron Copland.
+The filmmakers don't villainize anyone, though a few participants come awfully close to twirling waxed mustaches, like an American manager who jokes to a Chinese colleague that it would be a good idea to duct-tape the mouths of talky American workers."
+David Edelstein of New York magazine wrote: "It's a great, expansive, deeply humanist work, angry but empathetic to its core.
 It gestures toward the end of the working world we know – and to the rise of the machines."

-Eric Kohn at IndieWire described it as "A fascinating tragicomedy about the incompatibility of American and Chinese industries."
+Eric Kohn of IndieWire described the film as "A fascinating tragicomedy about the incompatibility of American and Chinese industries."